 I am longing to be back at the seaside.
 Don’t get me wrong, I love living in Germany, but I grew up always in sight of the sea and it is the ocean that I miss more than anything.
-Whenever I am at the seaside I make the most of it by eating as much fresh seafood as possible, soaking up all those deliciously fresh flavours, and today I’m cooking an old favourite, Mussels au Gratin.
+Whenever I am at the seaside I make the most of it by eating as much fresh seafood as possible, soaking up all those deliciously fresh flavours, and today I’m cooking an old favourite, Garlic Butter Mussels.

 Mussels au Gratin or Cozze al Forno as they are known in Italy, are so simple to prepare and packed with big flavour.
 Mussels are gently steamed open in white wine, then topped with breadcrumbs loaded up with Parmesan cheese, garlic, lemon and fresh parsley.
 I am drooling just thinking about it!